Purge: Turkey

 After the failed 2016 Turkish coup d'état attempt, the Government of Turkey under Recep Tayyip Erdoğan began a purge against members of its civil service and the Turkish Armed Forces.
 The purge ostensibly focused mainly on public servants and soldiers alleged to be part of the Gülen movement, the group the government blamed for the coup.
 As part of the purge, about 200,000 public officials, including thousands of judges, were dismissed and detained.
 Politicized Kurds in Turkey have also been a major target of the Justice and Development Party-led purge.

 Saudi Arabia

 The 2017–2019 Saudi Arabian purge was the mass arrest of a number of prominent Saudi Arabian princes, government ministers, and business people in Saudi Arabia on 4 November 2017.
 It took place weeks after the creation of an anti-corruption committee led by Crown Prince Mohammed bin Salman.

 The purge helped centralize political powers in the hands of bin Salman and undermine the pre-existing structure of consensus-based governance among Saudi elites.
 The arrests resulted in the final sidelining of the faction of King Abdullah, and Mohammed bin Salman's complete consolidation of control of all three branches of the security forces.
 It also cemented bin Salman's supremacy over business elites in Saudi Arabia and resulted in a mass seizure of assets by the bin Salman regime.

+Common targets

+Goldring and Matthews show that dictators are more likely to purge first-generation elites, the very people who helped the dictator to seize power, since they are more powerful and connected.
+They also show that they tend to imprison purged first-generation elites rather than execute, exile or simply remove them.